harliandi/block-judol-comments/README.md

-# YouTube Shorts Comment Blocker
+# YouTube Video and Shorts Comment Blocker

 This Chrome extension hides comments on YouTube Shorts and Video from users with comment using unicode pattern.